Eligibility and application process

 - good academic standing

-- not on university probation with the Dean of Students Office
+- not on university probation or any type of suspension with the Dean of Students Office

 - at least 18 years old prior to leaving abroad